CRIMAC-WP4-Machine-learning/CRIMAC-USV-noiseestimation/README.md

 Missing data: 19.11.2023 15:13-20:20

+## Frigg Navigational datda
+readfriggnavigation.py REad and parse the til and roll date as a functionf of time.
+Stores the result in a pickle.

 ## GOS Navigational data
 Run the readnavigation.py to process the GOS navigation data.
 This is handled through Rabeas scripts.